-- Scripts with no summary pages. - Scripts with one or more summary pages, but where a summary page isn't at the end of the script. - Scripts with a summary page that is nested in a condition.
+- Scripts with no summary pages. - Scripts with one or more summary pages, but where a summary page isn't at the end of the script. - Scripts with a summary page that is nested in a condition. - Scripts where the last summary page contains no cluster.

+For a summary PDF to be generated from an IEG script by using the IntakeApplicationPDFTemplate.xsl template, a summary page must be at the end of the script.
 If your IEG scripts don't have a summary page, you must either add a summary page or use the default WSXSLTEMPLATEINST001.xsl template, which doesn't need a summary page in the IEG script.